diodemusic/hex-dump/README.md

 # Hex Dump CLI Tool

-A simple hex dump CLI tool written in Rust.
-It reads a file's raw bytes and prints them in a structured hex + optional ASCII table.
+Read a file's raw bytes and prints them in a structured hex + optional ASCII table.

 ---